Skip to projects

 Software Engineer

 Based in Tokyo, Japan.
-I'm a CS new grad building applications integrated with my hobbies: computer vision for rock climbing, language learning software, and improving business efficiency for rock climbing gyms.
+CS new grad building applications integrated with my hobbies: computer vision for rock climbing, language learning software, and improving business efficiency for rock climbing gyms.

 Looking for roles in software engineering, data/ML, and AI.
 Exploring micro controllers next.
 Open to opportunities—let's connect.